-38 - Article 16 (2) vests in the President of the Republic, the Parliament and the Magistracy High Council, the choice in the composition of the Central Electoral Commission.
+- 19. The 2004 Joint Recommendations read as follows: - 38 Article 16 (2) vests in the President of the Republic, the Parliament and the Magistracy High Council, the choice in the composition of the Central Electoral Commission.
 There does not seem to be any mechanisms to ensure that the commission is truly independent of political forces.
-Either one should ensure that the composition is non-political or make provisions to ensure a politically balanced composition.
+Either one should ensure that the composition is non-political or make provisions to ensure a politically balanced composition. - 20.
+Article 16 has been amended along these lines and the new provision reads as follows:

-- 19. Article 16 has been amended along these lines and the new provision reads as follows: Article 16.2: The Central Electoral Commission consists of 9 members with a deliberative vote: 1 member is appointed by the President of Republic of Moldova, 1 by the Covernment of Republic of Moldova, 7 by the Parliament including 5 by the - the Government of Republic of Moldova, 7 by the Parliament, including 5 by the opposition parties, according to the percentage of the mandates they hold.
-The Central Electoral Commission's members may not be members of parties or other socio-political organizations9.
-The nominal composition of the commission is confirmed through the Decision of Parliament with the vote of the majority of elected parliament members.

-20. Through the new formula, the Code provides for a politically inclusive composition, with 5 out of 9 members appointed by the opposition parties.
+Article 16(2): The Central Electoral Commission consists of 9 members with a deliberative vote: 1 member is appointed by the President of Republic of Moldova, 1 by the Government of Republic of Moldova, 7 by the Parliament, including 5 by the opposition parties, according to the percentage of the mandates they hold.
+The Central Electoral Commission's members may not be members of parties or other socio-political organizations.
+The nominal composition of the commission is confirmed through the Decision of Parliament with the vote of the majority of elected parliament members. - 21.
+Through the new formula, the Code provides for a politically inclusive composition, with 5 out of 9 members appointed by the opposition parties.
 If implemented in good faith by all political forces, this formula can address the shortcomings observed in the last parliamentary elections, namely a lack of transparency, and a strongly dominating position guaranteed to the ruling party.
-The concern many stakeholders had expressed about lack of confidence in the impartiality of the CEC may now have been addressed.10
+The concern many stakeholders had expressed about lack of confidence in the impartiality of the CEC may now have been addressed.12 - 22.
+The question of the method of appointment of the CEC Chair, was not specified after the 22 July amendments.
+This shortcoming has been remedied in the 4 November amendments, which provide that the Chair, Deputy Chair and Secretary are all elected by CEC members. - 23.
+Nevertheless, CLRAE observers underlined in various election observation reports on Moldova that although five seats in the CEC are reserved for "opposition parties" according to the latest amendments to the Electoral Code, it should be borne in mind that several of these parties are actually supporting the government.
+Hence the three key posts in the electoral commissions chair, vice chair and secretary are currently held by pro-government appointees.

+8 The 2001 OSCE/ODIHR Guidelines to Assist National Minority Participation in the Electoral Process provide analysis of the impact of election systems on minority participation.

+OSCE/ODIHR EOM Final Reports on the 1998 and on the 2001 Parliamentary Elections.

+Venice Commission Opinion (CDL-AD(2003)001, para.
+17 ff).

-9This provision is redundant being already stated in Article 19.
+This provision is redundant being already stated in Article 19.

-10OSCE/ODIHR EOM Final Report on 6 March 2005 Parliamentary Elections, pages 2, 6 and 7.
+OSCE/ODIHR EOM Final Report on 6 March 2005 Parliamentary Elections, pages 2, 6 and 7.